faradayio/remote-task/README.md

 # remote-task
-Simple server for remotely running tasks and logging their output to papertrail
+Simple server for remotely running tasks and logging their output to a given file

 ## Installation